 During the spring 2020 semester, the COVID-19 pandemic put a special focus on the sacrifice of our healthcare workers as they united together to care for unprecedented numbers of patients.
 The SAS Honors Program delighted to celebrate news that of the 11 students who were accepted to the Robert Wood Johnson Medical School's BA/MD program, a program designed for a select group of high-achieving premedical students of Rutgers University to have conditional, early-acceptance to Robert Wood Johnson Medical School, five are members of the Class of '22 School of Arts and Sciences Honors Program.
+In addition, we celebrated another acceptance to the 7 year BA/MD joint degree program with New Jersey Medical School-Newark.

 Neha Kuderu is a Biological Sciences major from Marlboro, NJ.
 She was involved in the SASHP Peer Mentor Program, the SASHP Student Advisory Board, and a member of Phi Delta Epsilon International Medical Fraternity.
 She also has a great passion for dance; she has been a dancer since she was six training in Bharatanatyam (Classical South Indian Dance), Ballet, Tap, and Lyrical.
 At Rutgers University, she is a member of Rutgers Performing Dance Company (RPDC) and has taken many dance classes with Mason Gross School of Arts.